MbayaAlfred/Power-BI-Call-Center-Metrics-Dashboard/README.md

 # Power-BI-Call-Center-Metrics-Dashboard

-This Power BI project focuses on  identifying areas for improving call efficiency, deal conversion rates in a Call Center
+The primary objective is to identifying areas for improving call efficiency, deal conversion rates, and reducing dropped calls to maximize revenue.

+## Call Center Metrics Dashboard